PUPPY & KITTEN

 Newborn to 2 weeks: Sleep and grow!

 Well, hello world!
 Except, I can’t see anything yet.
 Or hear.
-We are all blind, deaf and toothless for the first week or two, and unable to regulate our own body temperature.
-My brothers, sisters and I depend on mummy and each other for warmth, and we huddle together in a big cosy pile.
+My siblings and I are all blind, deaf and toothless for the first week or two.
+We also can’t regulate our own body temperature yet.
+My siblings and I depend on Mom and each other for warmth, and we huddle together in a big cozy pile.

 Week 2 to 4: I can see!
 And hear!
 And walk!
 And talk!

 There have been lots of changes in my second week of life.
 My ears and eyes have both opened, giving me a whole new sense of the world around me.
-Mummy looks as lovely as I knew she would and so do all my little fluffy brothers and sisters.
-We are all starting to chat a bit more now with little yelps, whines, and barks.
-Oh, and very excitingly, by week three, I took my first wobbly walk!
+Mom looks as lovely as I knew she would and so do all my little fluffy brothers and sisters.
+We are all starting to chat a bit more now with little yelps, whines and barks.
+Oh, and - very exciting - by week three, I took my first wobbly walk!

-This is a time of rapid physical and sensory development for us puppies, and we are starting to play with each other and even cheekily trying food from mummy’s bowl.
-I’m starting to control my toilet needs a bit better and moving away from where we sleep when I need to go.
+This is a time of rapid physical and sensory development for us puppies.
+We are starting to play with each other, and we even cheekily try to take food from Mom’s bowl.
+I’m starting to control my toilet needs a bit better and I’m moving away from where we sleep when I need to go.

 Week 4 to 12: Time to get social!

-I’m told that week three to about week 10 is an important socialisation period and I will form attachments that I will remember the rest of my life!
+I’m told that week three to about week ten is an important socialization period.
+That’s the time I will form attachments that I will remember the rest of my life!

-Mummy’s milk started to slow down at around four weeks and now I’m eating lots more solid food.
-By the time I am six-week-old puppy, all my baby teeth are in, which really helps with eating.
+Mom’s milk started to slow down at around four weeks, so now I’m starting to eat solid food.
+By the time I am six weeks old all my baby teeth will be in, which really helps me eat lots more solids.

-At weeks six to eight, I am at a really important period to learn to accept others as a part of the family.
-By the time I am a ten-week-old puppy (and they say this happens from about week eight to 12), I find I am a little scared of meeting new people, and I appreciate it when my owners are very careful with socialisation during this period.
+At weeks six to eight, I am at a really important period to learn to accept others as a part of my family.
+By the time I am ten weeks old (they say this happens to all puppies from about week eight to twelve), I find I am a little scared of meeting new people.
+I appreciate it when my owners are very careful with my socialization during this period.

-Staying with my brothers and sisters and my mummy at this stage is helping me to learn all sorts of useful things: bite inhibition, how to understand and react to normal canine communication, and my place in doggy society.
+Staying with my brothers and sisters and my Mom at this stage is helping me learn all sorts of useful things: bite inhibition, how to understand and react to normal canine communication, and my place in doggy society.

-Now I am a twelve-week-old puppy, and I am ready to meet my owners and move into a cosy house of my own!
+Now that I am a twelve-week-old puppy I am finally ready to meet my owners and move into a cozy house of my own.
+Yay!
 How exciting!